grpc/grpc-swift/Sources/GRPCReflectionService/Documentation.docc/ReflectionServiceTutorial.md

 # ReflectionServiceTutorial

-This tutorial goes through the process of running a Server that supports Reflection and testing it using GRPCurl.
+This tutorial goes through the steps of adding Reflection Service to a Swift Server, running it and testing it using GRPCurl.

- The Server used in this example is implemented at `Sources/Examples/ReflectionService/ReflectionServiceServer.swift` and it supports the `HelloWord`, `Echo`, and `Reflection` services.
+ The Server used in this example is implemented at [Sources/Examples/ReflectionService/ReflectionServiceServer.swift][reflectionservice-server] and it supports the `HelloWord`, `Echo`, and `Reflection` services.

 ## Reflection Service
-?
+The Reflection Service provides information about the public RPCs on a Server and, at the moment, it is specific for Servers that use the Protobuf schema to define their RPCs.
+Calling the Reflection Service, clients can construct and send requests at runtime, without needing the proto files or the protoc generated code and types for this.

+The Reflection Service is used by cli clients such as [gRPCurl][grpcurl-setup] and [gRPC command line tool][grpc-cli], to list and describe services and methods, or to describe symbols or extensions, but also to construct and make test RPCs to the servers.

+The Swift Reflection Service supports both v1 and v1alpha versions of reflection:
+- [v1]
+- [v1alpha]

 ## Adding the Reflection Service to a Server
+The Swift Reflection Service is enabled by adding it in the providers list when constructing the Server.

 The Reflection Service provider has two initialisers:
-- init(fileDescriptors: [Google_Protobuf_FileDescriptorProto], version: ):
+- ``GRPCReflectionService/ReflectionService/init(serializedFileDescriptorProtoFilePaths:version:)``:
+  Receives the paths to the files containing the base64 encoded serialized file descriptor protos of the proto files describing the services of the Server that we want to be discoverable through reflection and the version of the reflection service.
+- ``GRPCReflectionService/ReflectionService/init(fileDescriptorProtos:version:)``:
   Receives as parameters the file descriptor protos of the proto files describing the services of the Server that we want to be discoverable through reflection and the version of the reflection service.
-- init(filePaths: [String], version: ):
-  Receives the paths to the files containing the base64 encoded serialized file descriptor protos of the proto files describing the services of the Server that we want to be discoverable through reflection and the version of the reflection service.

-The latter is more convinient for the users, so we will use it in this example as well.
+We recommend using the first one as it is more convinient.
+We will use it in this example as well.
 Before initialising the ReflectionService provider we need to generate the files containing the base64 encoded serialized file descriptor protos.

 ### Generating the serialized file descriptor protos for the Server
- The Server from this example uses the `GreeterProvider`, `EchoProvider` and the `ReflectionService`.
-The associated proto files are located at `Sources/Examples/HelloWorld/Model/helloworld.proto`, `Sources/Examples/Echo/Model/echo.proto`, and `Sources/GRPCReflectionService/Model/reflection.proto` respectively.
+ The Server from this example uses the `GreeterProvider`, `EchoProvider` and the `ReflectionService` (v1 version).
+The associated proto files are located at `Sources/Examples/HelloWorld/Model/helloworld.proto`, `Sources/Examples/Echo/Model/echo.proto`, and `Sources/GRPCReflectionService/v1/reflection-v1.proto` respectively.

  In order to generate the serialized file descriptor proto for the `helloworld.proto`, you can run the following command: